MyHush/terminology/README.md

 A feature where Hush wallets will automatically send funds to a zaddr from transparent addresses, on first use.
 This protects funds, giving them privacy, without users needing to understand why or do the operation themselves.

+## coinbase

+The technical term for newly mined coins, which have no transaction history.

 ## DPoW

 Delayed-Proof-of-Work, which protects HUSH with the hashrate security of Bitcoin.